 If your sauce mixture is still chunky or kind of thick, try removing the strainer and cleaning it a few times to get all the actual liquid out of the cocktail shaker.

-This spritzer should provide you with unique refreshment (and more space in the ‘fridge).
+This cranberry sauce cocktail should provide you with unique refreshment (and more space in the ‘fridge).

 And by the way, I realized that this is my 100th post on this blog!
-Wow, quite a milestone and I hit it in only 7 months!
-So I think it is really appropriate to have this drink recipe as my post today.
+So I think it is really appropriate to have this cocktail recipe as my post today.
 I for one will be raising a toast for this post!
-Cheers!

 - 1/3 cup cranberry sauce